diegmer/atd_serenity_bdd/README.md

+## Going into Serenity BDD
-## Automated web tests using Serenity, Cucumber and Maven
+## Automated web tests using Serenity, Cucumber and Gradle

 A simple example of some BDD-style automated acceptance criteria, running against http://etsy.com.